hawkinsw/api_intro/docs/README.md

 The file should not contain anything surprising -- just exactly the things you just typed in when prompted by `npm init`.
 Now here comes the cool part.

+### `got` To Get A Package

+So far we have come a very long way, even though we haven't yet written any code.
+We have

+1. Learned *what* is an API;
+2. Learned *how* we access that API remotely;
+3. Learned *why* we want to use APIs;
+4. Configured the IDE; and
+5. Initialized a Node.js project.

+Time to take a break.

-Let's set ourselves up so that `gitsocial` can reuse the functionality provided by the `got` library:
+Just kidding, of course.
+Lets keep moving and set ourselves up so that `gitsocial` can reuse the functionality provided by the `got` library:

 ```console
 npm install --save got
 ```

 Something like

 ```
 up to date, audited 23 packages in 512ms